 Living Together - Diversity and Freedom in Europe

-The group consists of 9 high-ranking individuals with a specific expertise and a particular interest in the subject.
-Joschka Fischer is the Chairman.
-Edward Mortimer is the rapporteur responsible for preparing the draft report.
+The group consisted of 9 high-ranking individuals with a specific expertise and a particular interest in the subject.
+Joschka Fischer was the Chairman.
+Edward Mortimer was the rapporteur responsible for preparing the draft report.

-The other members are: Timothy Garton Ash (United Kingdom), Emma Bonino (Italy), Martin Hirsch (France), Danuta Hubner (Poland), Ayse Kadioglu (Turkey), Sonja Licht (Serbia), Vladimir Lukin (Russia), Javier Solana Madariaga (Spain).
+The other members were: Timothy Garton Ash (United Kingdom), Emma Bonino (Italy), Martin Hirsch (France), Danuta Hubner (Poland), Ayse Kadioglu (Turkey), Sonja Licht (Serbia), Vladimir Lukin (Russia), Javier Solana Madariaga (Spain).

 In the first part of its report and referring to the principles of the European Convention on Human Rights, the Group highlights eight specific risks to traditional Council of Europe values:

 - rising intolerance

 - rising support for xenophobic and populist parties ;

 - the presence of a population virtually without rights ;